tokami/TropFishR/README.md

 ## News
-News concerning the package version are available [here](https://rawgit.com/tokami/TropFishR/smallImpros/inst/doc/news.html).
+You can find detailed descriptions of new features, bug fixes, other changes of specific package versions [here](https://rawgit.com/tokami/TropFishR/smallImpros/inst/doc/news.html).

 ## Installation